yellowmessenger/documentation/docs/platform_concepts/studio/train/add-contextual-response.md

 ####  Adding Global Contextual Responses
 Setting up standard contextual responses for all prompts in all journeys in the bot.
 Basically if the users ask Why/What/How/ etc at any prompt, the response will be the same.
 If you want the same, please follow the following steps :

-1. On the Yellow Messenger Platform, under Studio > Learn > Context Management as shown below.
+1. On the Yellow.ai Platform, under Studio > Learn > Context Management as shown below.

 ![contextual](https://cdn.yellowmessenger.com/VcWZIGBahtyb1615525545331.png)